saper-2/rpi-ds2413-2100h/README.md

 # Compiling module

 I didn't managed to compile module,so I didn't want to waste more time on tries, I just go for whole kernel compilation.
-Anyway it took less than hour :smile: - while my attmeps to compile only module (and make it working) took me 2 or 3 hours :smile:.
+Anyway it took less than hour :smile: - while my attempts to compile only module (and make it working) took me 2 or 3 hours :smile:.

 After calling ```make mrproper``` or ```make bcm2709_defconfig``` copy my kernel configuration file ```.config``` .
 Now follow standard guide for compiling kernel for Raspberry Pi - I have Pi2 so I did: